 Both palliative and end of life care should be holistic and person-centred.
 This means that by identifying and meeting a person’s individual physical, psychological, social and spiritual needs, we can best look after the patient and their family.
 At Dorothy House, we know that assessing all these needs will take a range of different members of a multidisciplinary team to manage, and that’s where our approach excels.
 Many people living with a terminal illness will have lots of different health and social care professionals, volunteers, friends and family members involved in their care.

-To support you, we can help to coordinate the best care for your patients.
-On this page we introduce a range of services for adults living with a terminal illness.
+To support you, we can help to coordinate the best care for your patients and their families.
+On this page we introduce a range of services for adults living with a terminal illness, and their family members.

 Palliative Care Handbook